shanplourde/react-hooks-form-util/README.md

 - Nothing else needs to be done for asynchronous validations, they're supported right out of the box
-- The custom validator shown below could be used the same way as any other validator
+- The custom validator below is one example

 ```javascript
 const customValidator = createValidator({